chsclarke/WordpressOnCloud/README.md

-# Host a Wordpress site on Google Cloud using a Kubernetes cluster.
+# Host Wordpress site on Google Cloud using Kubernetes.
 The purpose of this guide is a step-by-step explanation of how to create an enterprise grade, scalable, Wordpress website on google cloud.
 I will explain how to configure and host the site as well as how to scale the node count when needed.

 ## Pre-requisites